 |Texturing Mode||Use the drop-down to select when HDRP applies the albedo of the Material.

-• Post-Scatter: HDRP applies the albedo to the Material after the subsurface scattering pass pass.
-This means that the contents of the albedo texture are not blurred.
+• Post-Scatter: HDRP applies the albedo to the Material after the subsurface scattering pass.
+This means that the contents of the albedo texture aren't blurred.
 Use this mode for scanned data and photographs that already contain some blur due to subsurface scattering.

-• Thin Object: is for thin, double-sided, geometry.
+• Thin Object: Select this mode for thin, double-sided geometry.